JordanHC/waterloo-gatsby/src/pages/index.md

   heading: History Of Waterloo Dock
   linkURL: /history
 cta3:
-  description: >
+  description: |
-    Sign Our Petition!
+    Sign Our Petition

-    Together let’s put a stop to the planned development (18F/3247) which proposes to infill most of the historic West Waterloo Dock in order to build six, high rise blocks of 646 apartments.
+    Follow us on Twitter

+    Help us to Fundraise

+    Spread the word!
   heading: Looking To Help?
   linkURL: /how-to-help
 ---